BrotherEwww/Digital_Portfolio/career-counselling.md

 **R – Result:**
 I scored 100/100 on the assessment and deepened my understanding of how structured career guidance supports professional growth.
+I learned that career counselling is more than just getting job advice, it's about identifying your strengths, setting long-term goals, and planning small steps to reach them.
+This has encouraged me to take initiative in mapping out my post-graduation plans, including internships and mentorship.